yousifso/Cyclistic_case_study/README.md

 ### 5. **Share**
    - **Task**: Create a clear report and data visualizations to present findings to the Cyclistic executive team.
    - **Deliverables**: Report with insights on how casual riders and members differ, backed by data visualizations. -->

-### 6. **Act**
-   - **Recommendations**: Propose marketing strategies to convert casual riders into annual members, such as offering trial memberships, promoting benefits for commuters, and using targeted digital marketing campaigns.
-   - **Next Steps**: Test these strategies and refine based on results.

 ### Tools Used
 - SQL: For data extraction and cleaning.